markscottwright/embeddedjettyexamples/README.md

 SimpleServerWithFlyway
 : Add database migrations

+SimpleServerWithLogging
+: Set up the logger to ignore some irrelevant errors, log SQL statements and log HTTP access

 # What's left

 - We need authentication.
 I'd like to show something like Keycloak oauth